How to Pay in China Like a Local: 2025 Guide for Foreigners and Tourists

 5. YouTrip

-YouTrip is a popular payment app among Singaporean travellers, with one in five Singaporeans now using their service.
+YouTrip is a popular payment app among Singaporean travellers, with 1 in 5 Singaporeans now using their service.
 It allows users to add their YouTrip Mastercard to Alipay and WeChat Pay without the need for a Chinese bank account.
 This makes it incredibly convenient for tourists to make cashless payments in China.

 To link your YouTrip card to Alipay: